FAQs

 What are the steps to the Admission Process, and how might I learn more about making application, deadlines, financial assistance, and visiting the Academy?

-Please contact Chesapeake Academy to request a brouchure.
-After you have had an opportunity to review the brochure, please call Hilary Scott, Director of Admissions, at 804-438-5575 to schedule a tour.
-Applications are considered on a rolling basis; please submit paperwork prior to March 6, 2010.
+Please complete the inquiry form located at and a brochure packet will be mailed to you.
+After you have had an opportunity to review the brochure, please contact Hilary Scott, Director of Admission, at 804-438-5575 or hscott@chesapeakeacademy.org to schedule a tour.
+Applications are considered on a rolling basis; please submit paperwork prior to March 6, 2017.
 Should your family wish to consider financial assistance, Chesapeake Academy encourages parents to submit their application early.

 Back to Top